 Justin began his ministry at Faith Bible Church in 2016 after having served at Grace Community Church in Los Angeles for three years as an associate pastor, taking special responsibility of membership, pastoral care, and supplementary preaching.
 While in Los Angeles, he also completed his Master of Divinity at the Master’s Seminary.
 He and his wife, Tonya, have two daughters and three sons.

 After finishing his Church Ministries degree, Phil took a position as a Christian school assistant administrator in 2002.
 Two years later he moved to Clearwater, Fl. to coach soccer and serve as the Student Activities Director at Clearwater Christian College.
 Phil and his wife Jodi were married in 2003 and have two children.
-The Bates came to Faith in 2007 and he oversees Administration, Family Ministries and Membership.
+The Bates came to Faith in 2007 and Phil oversees Administration, Training and Membership.